 Monday - Friday 8 a.m. to 5 p.m.

-Saturday 11 a.m. to 3 p.m.
+Saturday

 Sunday Closed

 NOTE: Store hours are during the academic year while classes are in session.
 At the beginning of each semester, the store is open additional evening hours.

 Upward Bound